bkacjios/lua-mumble/README.md

 mumble.client, [ String error ] = mumble.connect(String host, Number port, String certificate file path, String key file path)

--- Main event loop that handles all events, ping, and audio processing -- This will block the script until disconnect or SIGINT, so call this *after* you create your hooks mumble.loop()
+-- Main event loop that handles all events, ping, and audio processing -- This will block the script until SIGINT or mumble.stop(), so call this *after* you create your hooks mumble.loop()

+-- Break out of the mumble.loop() call mumble.stop()

 -- The client's user
 -- Is only available *after* "OnServerSync" is called